jrmooring/SeasonNarrative/README.md

 To Do:

-** Splice Vivaldi's 4 seasons into one .ogg or .mp3
+* Splice Vivaldi's 4 seasons into one .ogg or .mp3.

-** Create keyframing class.
-Class has array of keyframes.
-Keyframes have timestamp, and parameters associated with them.
-Keyframing should take a timestamp, and linearly interpolate between parameters in adjascent keyframes.

-Ex:
-  Keyframe1(time = 00, branchLength = 05, color1R = 123)
-  Keyframe2(time = 10, branchLength = 10, color1R = 100)
-  Keyframe3(time = 20, branchLength = 30, color1R = 200)
-  Keyframe4(time = 24, branchLength = 33, color1R = 140)

-query time = 15 should return
-Keyframe(time = 15, branchLength = 20, color1R = 150)
+Using: Spring mvt.
+1 or 3, Summer mvt 2, Autumn mvt 2, and Winter mvt 3.

+* Implement keyframing class

-** Manually create keyframes
+* Manually create keyframes

+* Use mouse to control wind

-** Play music
+* Play music

-** (Optional) modulate keyframe parameters with characteristics of the music via FFT
+* (Optional) modulate keyframe parameters with characteristics of the music via FFT